Democratic watchman. (Bellefonte, Pa.) 1855-1940, October 25, 1889, Image 7

 then a Republican and almost a protect-

-jonist 1 came to believe that the protec-
+jonist I came to believe that the protec- |

 tive policy was a false one.
+I came to |

-believe that the protective duties,so call-
+believe that the protective duties so call- |

 ed, protected capital, but not labor[ap-